raymondkeogh/doggystyle/README.md

 Deviations from design:

 The overall structure has remained the same however I have added a google iFrame element to the contact page showing the address and location of the business.
+On the prices page I added a second box containing services available where there was previously just a list of prices per dog.

 Technologies
 ----------------